 Natural or man-made disasters and security issues for in-house systems can each be a huge risk for a company.
 A fire, storm or other problem at a company’s IT office can bring their procurement system nationwide to a screeching halt.
 Even simple upgrade and maintenance downtime can impact business processes.

 How cloud computing can help solve those problems

 Procurement will only get tougher to deal with in-house as nation-wide and international supply chains get more complex and more information becomes available.
 It will become too much to ask for an IT department to update off-the-shelf procurement software for how dozens of partners report tracking, costs or availability.
 Especially when they also need to keep the email running and keep critical information safe.

-Cloud-based SaaS systems be responsive to communication and feedback between suppliers and requesters.
-Third party suppliers and logistics companies can update their own information, with complete separation from other business-critical secure systems like HR.
+Cloud-based SaaS systems are responsive to communication and feedback between suppliers and requesters.
+Third-party suppliers and logistics companies can update their own information, with complete separation from other business-critical secure systems like HR.
 Requesters within the company can also update their needs and give feedback about the partners’ quality and service.
-All this can be done without expensive technology investment in connectivity or server space, because it will be provided as-needed by the cloud.
+All this can be done without expensive technology investment in connectivity or server space because it will be provided as needed by the cloud.

 How cloud computing can leverage new opportunities

 There are three ways cloud computing and SaaS can help businesses grow and improve – not just solve existing problems: visibility, reaction to change, and scalability.

 Cloud-based procurement and supply chain systems can give all decision-makers a full view of supply and inventory needs, where the materials to fill those needs are in the logistics system and the most up-to-date and complete information about costs and reliability.